blog

 What Are Probate Assets?

-Probate assets are properties or assets owned by a deceased person that must go through the probate process before they can be distributed to beneficiaries.
+A probate asset is any asset or property owned by a deceased person that must go through probate before it can be distributed to beneficiaries.
 These assets typically include:

-• Real Estate: Held in the decedent’s name alone, not as joint tenants with rights of survivorship.
+• Real Estate: Held in the decedent’s name alone, not as joint tenants with rights of survivorship or as jointly owned property.

-• Bank Accounts: Held in the decedent’s name alone, without a beneficiary designation.
+• Bank Accounts: Held in the decedent’s name alone, without a named beneficiary or transfer on death (TOD) designation.

-• Stocks and Bonds: Owned individually by the decedent.
+• Stocks and Bonds: Owned individually by the decedent, including brokerage accounts and savings bonds without a named beneficiary or TOD.

 • Vehicles: Unless they have a transfer-on-death designation or are part of a specific state exemption.